 In 2007, Craig took a research position at the University of Melbourne to examine the effect of statin medications on muscle atrophy and metabolism.
 Then, in 2009, Craig moved to the USA to undertake studies on the regulation of skeletal muscle mass and, in particular, the role of the enzyme mTOR in mechanical load-induced muscle hypertrophy at the University of Wisconsin-Madison.

-Since returning to Australia in 2014, Craig has obtained the position of Senior Lecturer in the College of Health and Biomedicine, where he continues his interest in the molecular mechanisms that regulate skeletal muscle mass and function.
+Since returning to Australia in 2014, Craig has obtained the position of Senior Lecturer, where he continues his interest in the molecular mechanisms that regulate skeletal muscle mass and function.

 Refereed journal articles

 Goodman CA, Hornberger TA and Robling AG (2015) Bone and skeletal muscle: Key players in mechanotransduction and potential overlapping mechanisms.
 Bone (in press)

 Goodman CA, Pol D, Zacharewicz E, Lee-Young RS, Snow RJ, Russell AP, and McConell GK (2015) Statin-Induced Increases in Atrophy Gene Expression Occur Independently of Changes in PGC1a Protein and Mitochondrial Content.
 PLoS One 10(5): e0128398.

 Goodman CA, Dietz JM, Jacobs BL, McNally RM, You JS and Hornberger TA (2015) Yes-associated protein is up regulated by mechanical overload and is sufficient to induce skeletal muscle hypertrophy.
 FEBS 589(13): 1491-1497.

 Goodman CA (2014) The role of mTORC1 in the regulation of protein synthesis and skeletal muscle mass in response to various mechanical stimuli.
 Reviews in Physiology, Biochemistry and Pharmacology.
 166:43-95